IITDBGroup/ProvenanceWeek2021/cfp.md

 ### Demonstrations and Posters

 ProvenanceWeek encourages the presentation of posters and demonstrations.
 Proposals for posters and demonstrations should be limited to a short description.
 For posters please describe the poster content and research problem.
 For demonstrations clearly indicate what is going to be demonstrated, the significance of the research contribution, and/or applications.
 Accepted posters and demonstrations will be presented during a separate session at the workshop.

-Demo and poster proposal must be:
+Demo and poster proposals must be:

-- no longer than 2 pages
++ no longer than 2 pages
-- formatting TBC
++ formatted according to the USENIX instructions: https://www.usenix.org/conferences/author-resources/paper-templates
 - submitted as PDF files to the demo/poster track at:
   - [submission site]({{ site.data.conference.submission_site }})

-- poster authors must also submit a preliminary version of the poster as a supplementary file
+Poster authors are strongly encouraged to include an optional draft of their poster layout and content.
+This addition gives a clear idea to reviewers of what to expect and provides the opportunity for authors to receive feedback.
+All submissions should be in PDF format.
+Those who intend to show demos are also highly encouraged to submit a short accompanying video or other supplementary materials.

 Important Dates:
 {% assign deadlines = site.data.dates.paper_types | where:"name","Demos and Posters" | first %}
 {% for d in deadlines.dates %}
 - **{{ d.event }}**: {{ d.date }}
 {% endfor %}

 ## Submission Site